 Loading...

 Answers to the most common questions about canasta rules, scoring, melds, wild cards, and gameplay.
+Each answer is short and direct, with cross-links to deeper rules, history, and variant pages where the topic warrants more detail.

 Black threes (3 of Clubs and 3 of Spades) serve primarily as safe discards.
 When you discard a black three, the next player cannot pick up the discard pile.
-Black threes cannot be melded during normal play — they can only be melded when a player is going out.
+Black threes cannot be melded during normal play; they can only be melded when a player is going out.
 They are worth 5 points each in melds or as deadwood.

-Yes — in canasta, when you take from the discard pile, you take the entire pile, not just the top card.
-However, you must be able to legally meld the top card.
-If the pile is unfrozen, you can take it if the top card matches an existing meld on your side or if you can meld it with two cards from your hand.
-If frozen, you need a natural pair from your hand matching the top card.
+Yes.
+When you take from the discard pile, you take the entire pile, not just the top card.
+You must be able to legally meld the top card.
+If unfrozen, the top card may match an existing team meld or combine with two cards from hand.
+If frozen, you need a natural pair from hand matching the top.

 Yes.
 In canasta, both partners share all melds.
 Either partner can add cards to any of the team's existing melds on their turn.
-This is a key difference from basic rummy — your partner's melds are your melds.
+This is a key difference from basic rummy: your partner's melds are your melds.
 Coordinating which melds to build toward is central to partnership strategy.

-Going out concealed means melding your entire hand in a single turn — including at least one canasta — without your team having previously placed any melds on the table.
+Going out concealed means melding your entire hand in a single turn, including at least one canasta, without your team having previously placed any melds on the table.
 This is difficult to achieve but earns a 200-point bonus (instead of the normal 100-point going-out bonus).
 You must still meet the initial meld requirement with your concealed hand.

 Still have questions?
 The best way to learn is to play.
 Try canasta against the AI and see these rules in action.